microcoded/HQ-Assist/README.md

 ![HQ Assist Icon](https://i.imgur.com/D0tzEkz.png)

-# Contact
+### Contact
-The current maintainer of the code is contactable on Discord: Jacob.#4742 Cruciate#9243 is also responsible for a significant amount of the development.
+The current maintainer of the code is contactable on Discord: _@Jacob.#4742_
+Originally created by, _@Cruciate#9243_, who is also responsible for a significant amount of the development.